circinusX1/circinus/README.md

 # LICENSE ADDON
+    - Free of ussage for non commercial or inhouse personal automations.
-#### For commercial products you need a written consent form the Author.
-This might cost some money..
+    - For commercial products you need a written consent alosng with a signed license form the Author.
+This is not gratis.